Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

-\begin{remark}\normalfont The following asymmetry is noteworthy: while the singular horizontal foliation $\mathcal{S}_H$ is defined for all coregular Poisson submersions, the partition into leaves of the induced Poisson structures on fibres need not in general define a singular foliation, as Example \ref{ex : coregular submersion with discontinuous Poisson structure on fibres} below illustrates. \end{remark}
+\begin{remark}\normalfont The following asymmetry is noteworthy: while the singular horizontal foliation $\mathcal{S}_H$ is defined for all Poisson submersions with Poisson fibres, the partition into leaves of the Poisson-Dirac structures on fibres need not in general define a singular foliation, as Example \ref{ex : coregular submersion with discontinuous Poisson structure on fibres} below illustrates. \end{remark}

-In contrast to almost-coupling Poisson submersions, for a general coregular Poisson submersion $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, the singular foliation $\mathcal{S}_H$, with leaves canonically equipped with symplectic forms (described in Proposition \ref{pro : singular horizontal foliation}) need not in general arise from a Poisson structure --- just as, for a general coregular Poisson submersion, the induced Poisson structures $\pi_{p^{-1}(x)}$ on the fibre $p^{-1}(x)\subset \Sigma$ need not vary smoothly in $x \in M$ --- that is, there need not be any vertical bivector $\pi_V \in \Gamma(\wedge^2V)$ which restricts on $p^{-1}(x)$ to $\pi_{p^{-1}(x)}$.
+In contrast to almost-coupling Poisson submersions, for a general Poisson submersion with Poisson fibres $p \colon (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, the singular foliation $\mathcal{S}_H$, with leaves canonically equipped with symplectic forms (described in Proposition \ref{pro : singular horizontal foliation}) need not in general arise from a Poisson structure --- just as, for a general Poisson submersion with Poisson fibres, the induced Poisson structures $\pi_{p^{-1}(x)}$ on the fibres $p^{-1}(x)\subset \Sigma$ need not vary smoothly with $x \in M$ --- that is, there need not be any vertical bivector $\pi_V \in \Gamma(\wedge^2V)$ which restricts on $p^{-1}(x)$ to $\pi_{p^{-1}(x)}$.
 In fact, these conditions are simultaneously satisfied:

-\begin{theorem} For a Poisson submersion $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, the following assertions are equivalent: \begin{enumerate}[i)] \item It admits an orthogonal pencil. \item There is a Poisson structure $\pi_H \in \X^2(\Sigma)$ whose symplectic leaves are those of $\mathcal{S}_H$. \item The induced Poisson structures on fibres assemble into a vertical Poisson structure $\pi_V \in \Gamma(\wedge^2V)$. \item The linear family
+\begin{theorem} For a Poisson submersion with Poisson fibres $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, the following assertions are equivalent: \begin{enumerate}[i)] \item It admits an orthogonal pencil. \item There is a Poisson structure $\pi_H \in \X^2(\Sigma)$ whose symplectic leaves are those of $\mathcal{S}_H$. \item The Poisson structures on fibres assemble into a vertical Poisson structure $\pi_V \in \Gamma(\wedge^2V)$. \item The linear family

 is a vector bundle. \end{enumerate} \end{theorem} \begin{proof} If $\pi_{\Sigma}$ splits into a pencil $\pi_{\Sigma}=\pi_V+\pi_H$, where $\pi_V$ is a vertical bivector, and $\pi_H^{\sharp}(T^*\Sigma) \cap V = 0$, then which implies that the tangent space at $x \in \Sigma$ to the leaf $\mathcal{S}_H(x)$ of the singular foliation $\mathcal{S}_H$ of Proposition \ref{pro : singular horizontal foliation} coincides with the tangent space $\pi_H^{\sharp}(T^*_x\Sigma)$ to the leaf of $\pi_H$ through $x$, and the symplectic form on those spaces coincides as well, being the pullback of that on the ambient space.
 Therefore i) implies ii).